 “China to play greater role in Syria while US ‘left out,’” Russia Today, August 17, 2016.

 “Pentagon Claims Russia Creating Bionic Superhuman Soldiers With Brain Implants,” Sputnik News, August 7, 2016.

 Friedrich Nietzsche, The Portable Nietzsche (New York: Penguin Books, 1976), 515–6.

 Ibid., 47.

-Posted by Jonas E. Alexis on August 18, 2016, With 23240 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on August 18, 2016, With 23398 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.